 - Mind Mapping: A Detailed Study in Self-Reliance

-Let me illustrate my point by asking you a question.
-What is the problem with all of these statements?
 The most obvious answer is our cultural pastime, which is a preoccupation with one’s self.

 - I’m not like the rich guy.

-- I’m not like the friendly guy.
+- I’m not like a friendly guy.

-- I’m not like the healthy guy.
+- I’m not like a healthy guy.

-- I’m not like a nice looking guy.
+- I’m not like a nice-looking guy.

 - I’m not like the young guy.